 Taanit Esther, February 28 - The fast begins at 5:11 AM and generally concludes at 6:16 PM.
 Of course, the force of law is (barely) Rabbinic, so the fast may be broken at Sunset (5:46 PM) should you experience discomfort.
 We will daven Mincha together at 5:20 PM.

 February 28th - Megillah/Purim Party: Maariv will begin at 6:30 PM, with Megilla shortly thereafter.
 Immediately following our services, the entire congregation is invited to join us for our Purim Celebration.
 We look forward to our friends from the University of Purim joining us at approximately 9:00 PM.
 The party will end at some point before morning services.
-We will return on Thursday morning for Shacharit at 7:30 AM, with Megilla at 8:00 AM.
+We will return on Thursday morning for Shacharit at 7:30 AM, with Megilla at 8:00 AM

-Purim Chaos Volunteers: Purim is NEXT week and there's a lot of schlepping, decorating, supervising, drink mixing, and cleaning to be done.
+here's a lot of schlepping, decorating, supervising, drink mixing, and cleaning to be done.
 We are also in need of bar, beer, and snack sponsors (To be a sponsor of the Purim chaos, please go to the donate page and select the charge type 'Purim Chaos').

 Matanot LaEvyonim: Gifts to the poor is arguably the most important Mitzvah of Purim.
 In addition to his usual gifting, Rabbi Bellino will partner with Rabbi Zvi Romm of the Bialystoker Synagogue, Rabbi Joe Wolfson of JLIC-NYU and the NYU community, and the Masbia Soup Kitchen Network, in providing gifts to those in the region who truly need our assistance.
-Please consider generously donating to Rabbi Bellino's Discretionary Fund on the website.
-Be sure to specify that this donation is for Purim Charity.
+Please consider generously donating to Rabbi Bellino's Discretionary Fund on the

 Events